DymondJacob/JsBlockchain/readme.md

 # JavaScript Blockchain

-Small visual structure of a Blockchain in Javascript.
+Small visual structure of a Blockchain in JavaScript.

 # To Run
 1. Download project directory